exo-addons/cloud-drive-extension/documentation/CONNECTOR_API.md

 Connector extension
 -------------------

 Cloud Drive connector should be a portal extension that simply can be installed and uninstalled.
 The core add-on already care about ECMS menu actions cleanup when Cloud Drive uninstalled.
-But if a new connector will add extra UI components what can be referenced by the Platform on startup or in runtime, the connector should care about a clenup of such components on uninstallation (this could be done on a server stop).
+But if a new connector will add extra UI components what can be referenced by the Platform on startup or in runtime, the connector should care about a cleanup of such components on uninstallation (this could be done on a server stop).

 All required configurations and resources should be packaged in the connector extension files.
 Connector dependencies should be outside the WAR file and deployed directly to _libraries_ folder of the Platform server (this already will be done by installation via eXo Add-ons Manager or extension installer script).